therootcompany/greenlock-express.js/README.md

 QuickStart
 ==========

-Here's a completely working example that will get you started:
+Here's a completely working example that will get you started.

+All you have to do is start the webserver and then visit it at its domain name.

 `app.js`:
 ```javascript